 BIG Thank you to EC Ambassador, @steveczapiewski for designing this sample of The A List.

-Here’s the full list of items that you can choose from.
+Here’s the full list of items that you can choose from when filling out the Rise Higher form.
 You do NOT need all of these items in your application.

 PROFESSIONAL DOCUMENTATION (optional)